gregsdennis/Manatee.Json/README.md

 ## Contributing

+If you have questions, experience problems, or feature ideas, please create an issue.

-If you'd like to contribute to Manatee.Json, please feel free to fork and create a pull request.
+If you'd like to help out with the code, please feel free to fork and create a pull request.

 ### Special thanks